t1/deployer/docs/reference.md

 A variable name can contain the name of a function to be applied to the value:

 - `«x»`: The literal string `x` – useful for, e.g., ` or ` expressions.
-This quote type has the advantage of being nestable.
+This quote type (guillemet) has the advantage of being nestable.
 - `toUpperCase(x)`: Turns the value of the variable `x` into all upper case.
 - `toLowerCase(x)`: Turns the value of the variable `x` into all lower case.
 - `hostName()`: Returns the DNS name of the local host (without the domain name).